 Nuri Friedlander teaches religion at Philips Exeter Academy in Exeter, New Hampshire.
 He is a PhD candidate in Study of Religion at Harvard University, and was formerly the Muslim chaplain at Harvard University.
 His dissertation focuses on the treatment of animals in the Islamic tradition.
 As a chaplain, his khutbahs covered topics such as litter on Hajj and the social justice message of Hip Hop.
 He is co-translator of Responding from the Tradition: One Hundred Contemporary Fatwas by the Grand Mufti of Egypt.

-Patrick Bensen is a copywriter, digital marketer, and organic farmer born and raised in western Massachusetts.
-Patrick is the current manager of Beyond Halal.
+Patrick Bensen is a writer and marketer born and raised in western Massachusetts, and is the current manager of Beyond Halal.
 He owned and operated an organic farm business for 8 years, where he raised pastured poultry, grass-fed beef and lamb, grains, fruits, and vegetables.
 Patrick is a dedicated distance runner, and enjoys preparing food for his family.
-You can connect with Patrick on LinkedIn or send him a message through the contact form.
+He also writes on his website patrickbensen.me

 Beyond Halal welcomes high quality, original guest articles.
 Please contact us if you’d like to submit an article.

 Many of the links on this Beyond Halal are affiliate links.
 This means if you click through and make a purchase, part of your purchase supports Beyond Halal.
 For example, check out our book recommendations.